teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_administration/uc_administration_manage_users/uc1_visualize_roles.md

 Administration panel / Manage users

 **Access Conditions**
-The connected user must have the subscriber or organization administrator role for at least one organization(workspace).
+The connected user must have the subscriber administrator role for at least one subscriber or organization administrator role for at least one organization(workspace).

 ## State Diagram